SecPriv/CryptoVampire/README.md

       --vampire-subterm
           use vampire's special subterm

-          NB: not in the smt standard
+          NB: not in the smt standard, requires modified vampire

       --assert-theory
           use vampire's 'assert-theory'

-          NB: not in the smt standard
+          NB: not in the smt standard, requires vampire

   -s, --skolemnise
           skolemnise before passing to sat solver